 Pitch Deck Teardown

-Let's take a look at the deck that Party Round used to raise $7 million.
+Let's take a look at the deck collaborative knowledge base tool Scrintal used to raise a $1 million seed round.

 We've seen attempts at gathering all cards (credit, debit, loyalty, etc.) in one before, but Card Blanch claims to have a fresh take on the concept.